 This study involved an exploratory sequential design.
 The design focused on gathering and analysing qualitative data to inform the collection and analysis of quantitative data.
-The priority was given to the qualitative data, as the focus of this design was to provide some insights.
+Priority was given to the qualitative data, as the focus of this design was to provide some insights.
 The findings were merged at the interpretation stage of the study.
-The design helped to collect in-depth information by using various data collection techniques, including questionnaires and interviews in order to obtain rich and contextual data on digital skills and their influence on teachers.
-Lindi Municipal in Tanzania was selected as a research site because it has many schools integrating technology and using digital tools such as tablets, internet and smartphones for teaching and learning purposes (URT, 2020).
-Besides, at the end of every year, secondary schools in Lindi Municipality perform a digital skills by Universal Communication Services Access fund (UCSAF) and Secondary School Quality Improvement Program (SEQUIP).
+The design helped to collect in-depth information by using various data collection techniques, including questionnaires and interviews, in order to obtain rich and contextual data on digital skills and their influence on teachers.
+Lindi Municipal in Tanzania was selected as a research site because it has many schools integrating technology and using digital tools such as tablets, the internet, and smartphones for teaching and learning purposes (URT, 2020).
+Besides, at the end of every year, secondary schools in Lindi Municipality perform a digital skill performance review for the teachers that aims to understand teachers' digital skills' competency for on-job training in digital skills by the Universal Communication Services Access Fund (UCSAF) and the Secondary School Quality Improvement Program (SEQUIP).
 Students' digital skills status is known to this group of teachers since they are teaching them and closely monitoring their academic performance.
 As such, teachers and students are expected to be using digital tools for preparing materials, assessment tasks, and engaging with students.
-That is to say, the use of digital tools requires stakeholders having significant level of digital skills.
+That is to say, the use of digital tools requires stakeholders to have a significant level of digital skills.